Skip to content

 2. Insomnia - What Is Insomnia? | NHLBI, NIH.
 Published March 24, 2022.
 Accessed April 23, 2023. https://www.nhlbi.nih.gov/health/insomnia

 3. Colten HR, Altevogt BM, Research I of M (US) C on SM and.
-Sleep Physiology .
+Sleep Physiology.
 National Academies Press (US); 2006.
 Accessed April 23, 2023. https://www.ncbi.nlm.nih.gov/books/NBK19956/

 4. Clement-Carbonell V, Portilla-Tamarit I, Rubio-Aparicio M, Madrid-Valero JJ.
 Sleep Quality, Mental and Physical Health: A Differential Relationship.
-Int J Environ Res Public Health .
+Int J Environ Res Public Health.
 2021;18(2):460. doi:10.3390/ijerph18020460

-5. Lopresti AL, Drummond PD, Inarejos-García AM, Prodanov M. affron®, a standardized extract from saffron (Crocus sativus L.) for the treatment of youth anxiety and depressive symptoms: A randomised, double-blind, placebo-controlled study.
-Journal of Affective Disorders .
+5. Lopresti AL, Drummond PD, Inarejos-García AM, Prodanov M. affron®, a standardized extract from saffron (Crocus sativus L.) for the treatment of youth anxiety and depressive symptoms: A randomized, double-blind, placebo-controlled study.
+Journal of Affective Disorders.
 2018;232:349-357. doi:10.1016/j.jad.2018.02.070

 6. Lopresti AL, Smith SJ, Drummond PD.
-An investigation into an evening intake of a saffron extract (affron®) on sleep quality, cortisol, and melatonin concentrations in adults with poor sleep: a randomised, double-blind, placebo-controlled, multi-dose study.
-Sleep medicine .
+An investigation into an evening intake of a saffron extract (affron®) on sleep quality, cortisol, and melatonin concentrations in adults with poor sleep: a randomized, double-blind, placebo-controlled, multi-dose study.
+Sleep medicine.
 2021;86:7-18. doi:10.1016/j.sleep.2021.08.001

 7. Nishide A, Fujita T, Nagaregawa Y, et al. Sleep Enhancement by Saffron Extract affron® in Randomized Control Trial.
 2018;46(8).